GoogleCloudPlatform/cloud-foundation-fabric/modules/service-directory/README.md

 This module allows managing a single [Service Directory](https://cloud.google.com/service-directory) namespace, including multiple services, endpoints and IAM bindings at the namespace and service levels.

-It can be used in conjunction with the [DNS](../dns) module to create service-directory based DNS zones, offloading IAM control of `A` and `SRV` records at the namespace or service level to Service Directory.
+It can be used in conjunction with the [DNS](../dns) module to create [service-directory based DNS zones](https://cloud.google.com/service-directory/docs/configuring-service-directory-zone, offloading IAM control of `A` and `SRV` records at the namespace or service level to Service Directory.
 The last examples shows how to wire the two modules together.

 ## Examples